KwatMDPhD/how_to_svelte/README.md

 npx gh-pages --dist build #--dotfiles
 ```

-If the update does not show up, clear cache or use private browsing (incognito), which does not cache.
+If the update does not show up, clear cache or use private browsing, which does not cache.

 Remember this rebuild-deploy sequence as `scripts.deploy` in `package.json`